 Among its most curious features is a tile panel on the main façade that simulates a door guard.

-The former employees said that a ghost called Palmira lived there, a former servant of the Count who committed suicide there because of an impossible love.
+Former employees said that a ghost called Palmira lived there, a former servant of the Count who committed suicide there because of an impossible love.

 Next to it is the beautiful Liberdade Park, right in the heart of the town, with a huge variety of rare plants.